vlaujacky/JIRA_PYTHON_API_JSON/README.md

 You need to setup script variables to allow it to connect to your JIRA Project.

-Edit these line in `script.py` with your JIRA Project Informations/Credentials:
+Edit these lines in `script.py` with your JIRA Project Informations/Credentials:

     JIRA_URL = "https://myDomain.atlassian.net/"
     JIRA_MAIL = "toto@mail.com"